zkinvig/zkinvig/README.md

 - 👋 Hi, I’m @zkinvig
-- 👀 I’m interested in problem solving oriented programming and tackling real-world problems.
+- 👀 I’m interested in problem solving, object-oriented programming, and tackling real-world problems
-- 🌱 I’m currently learning software engineering.
+- 🌱 I’m currently working on a degree in software engineering and slowly building out a protfolio of small personal projects
-- 💞️ I’m looking to collaborate on: not sure yet!
 - 📫 How to reach me: zkinvig@uvic.ca

 <!---